What is anxiety?

 - Standing in line or being in a crowd

 People with agoraphobia often avoid these situations, in part, because they think being able to leave might be difficult or impossible in the event they have panic-like reactions or other embarrassing symptoms.
 In the most severe form of agoraphobia, an individual can become housebound.

-Separation anxiety disorder: Separation anxiety is often thought of as something that only children deal with; however, adults can also be diagnosed with separation anxiety disorder.
-People who have separation anxiety disorder have fears about being parted from people to whom they are attached.
-They often worry that some sort of harm or something untoward will happen to their attachment figures while they are separated.
-This fear leads them to avoid being separated from their attachment figures and to avoid being alone.
-People with separation anxiety may have nightmares about being separated from attachment figures or experience physical symptoms when separation occurs or is anticipated.
+Separation anxiety disorder: Separation anxiety is often thought of as something that only children deal with.
+However, adults can also be diagnosed with separation anxiety disorder.
+People with separation anxiety disorder fear being away from the people they are close to.
+They often worry that something bad might happen to their loved ones while they are not together.
+This fear makes them avoid being alone or away from their loved ones.
+They may have bad dreams about being separated or feel unwell when separation is about to happen.